 The average web page has over 50 objects that will need to be downloaded (reference: http://www.websiteoptimization.com/speed/tweak/average-web-page/) to complete page rendering of a single page.

 Browsers cannot (generally speaking) request all 50 objects at once.
-They will request between 2-6 (again, generally speaking) objects at a time
+They will request between 2-6 (again, generally speaking) objects at a time, depending on browser configuration.

 This means that to receive the objects necessary for an average web page you will have to wait for around 25 Round Trips to occur, maybe even more.
 Assuming a reasonably low 150ms average RTT, that’s a full 3.75 seconds of page loading time not counting the time to download a single file.
 That’s just the time it takes for the network communication to happen to and from the server.
 Here’s where the bandwidth vs. RTT discussion takes a turn decidedly in the favor of RTT.